How to use egg moulds to make fun animal shaped hard boiled eggs, with video tutorial, top tips and step by step instructions.

 Have you ever tried using egg moulds?
-They are one of the most easy ways I know to make fun food and I've found over the years that moulded boiled eggs never cease to amaze people!
+They are one of the most easy ways I know to make fun food and I've found over the years that shaped boiled eggs never cease to amaze people!

-Following on from the cute boiled egg animal tutorials, today I'm sharing my complete step by step guide for how to use egg moulds.
+Following on from my cute boiled egg animal tutorials, today I'm sharing my complete step by step guide for how to use egg moulds.
 As well as a video tutorial, I've also written out step by step instructions for different types of egg moulds, and shared all my trouble-shooting tips too!

 As Easter is approaching, now is the perfect time to try using egg moulds, as they are a great easy tool to help you create a fun and healthy Easter breakfast or cute Easter themed packed lunch that is sure to impress your kids!